soaresfabricio/StackingBoxes/README.md

 	./geraCasos.sh 7

-testes.sh receives the two files `casos.*` as inputs and tries to check for a possible processing timeout that surpasses 20 seconds, and checks for if the answers fit with the sets.
+The script `testes.sh` receives the two files `casos.*` as inputs and tries to check for a possible processing timeout that surpasses 20 seconds, and checks if the answers fit with the sets.